-The benefits to the Participants are recognized in the consolidated interim statement of comprehensive income as personnel expense during the year in which they arise.
+The benefits to the Participants are recognized in the consolidated statement of comprehensive income as personnel expense during the year in which they arise.

-As of September 30, 2021, based on 2020 and 2019 performance metrics and evaluation of the potential award value under the Plan, the annual pro-rata portion of the Option accumulated for this benefit was US\$216,038 (December 31, 2020: US\$252,748), based on amended terms.
+As of December 31, 2021, based on 2021 and 2020 performance metrics and evaluation of the potential award value under the Plan, the annual pro-rata portion of the Option accumulated for this benefit was US\$242,095 (2020: US\$252,748), based on amended terms.